Jay-Iles/Free-from-the-yoke/Rules/Gear.md

 * Weird: Something of the old lore of the land clings to the weapon, causing a particular spooky effect specific to the weapon.

 # Outfit tags
+Every house can always outfit a character with an outfit with either the *practical* or the *heraldry* tags.

+* *Practical*: the outfit is unremarkable but can be easily repaired.
+* *Heraldry*: the outfit displays your house affiliation boldly.

+Here are the other tags you might give outfits:

+* *Regal*: the outfit is impressive and eye-catching.
+* *Subtle*: the outfit helps you avoid notice.
+If you have cover or do not move, you will not be seen.
+* *Hardy*: the outfit helps you resist the elements - it negates disadvantage from cold, rain or dangerous weather, and gives you 1 armour when those deal harm to you.
+* *Tough*: the outfit is reinforced against physical blows.
+It negates disadvantage stemming from physical impacts - hail, landslide, suppressing fire, etc - and gives you 1 armour when you take physical harm.
+* *Meditative*: the outfit helps you centre yourself and focus your thoughts.
+It negates disadvantage stemming from distraction, intrusive thoughts and hauntings, and gives you 1-armour when those deal damage to you.
 # Transport tags

 # Companions